Now Shipping! – The EyeLink 3; combined head and eye tracking at up to 1000 Hz.

 #1

-Once the illumination is adjusted, make sure the Corneal Reflection is properly thresholded (fully filled in light-blue with no additional thresholding in the sclera) without worrying too much about its threshold value, as long as it is below 255.
+After adjusting the illumination and pupil thresholds, check that the Corneal Reflection is properly thresholded (fully colored light-blue with no extra thresholding in the sclera).
+The exact CR threshold value is not critical, as long as it remains below 255.